openzipkin/brave/README.md

 > business logic or architecute we off course also want it to have a neglectable impact on performance.

 I looked into reusing zipkin 'as is' but did not find an elegant way to use the exising Scala code/api's into the Java/Spring code I want to incorporate it.

+However Brave uses the Zipkin thrift generated classes as part of its api so it is easy to use existing Zipkin components with Brave (zipkin-collector, zipkin-query, zipkin-ui, cassandra store,...).

-I'm however very thankful to Twitter for open sourcing Zipkin!
+I'm very thankful to Twitter for open sourcing
+Zipkin!
 Is is by seeing their [Zipkin video and presentation](http://www.infoq.com/presentations/Zipkin) that I got to know Zipkin/Dapper and that I saw the potential and the simplicity of the solution.

-As you can read later, brave can be integrated in Zipkin so that the cassandra back-end store and web ui are reusable.

 ## about spans and traces ##